 Love the idea of a layer of snow so high it’ll reach your waist?
 Are you a huge fan of all kinds of winter sports and don’t mind cold weather?
 Then head to Koli during winter and experience what a real winter is like.

 With temperatures possibly hitting as low as minus 20 degrees Celsius, this is not for wimps.
 But with warm layers, the right clothing and the chance to warm up with a sauna or a spiked mint chocolate, winter is an excellent season to visit Koli.
 It’s also the best season to spot the magical Northern lights on the night skies.
 Koli might not be able to rival the slopes you find in the Alps, but they’re decent enough.
-Try out one of Finland’s steepest slopes; the Ukko-Koli slope, with a gradient of 33,8 percent.
+Try out one of Finland’s steepest slopes; the Ukko-Koli slope, at 33,8 degrees.

 Activities: cross-country skiing, downhill-skiing, snowshoeing, driving on the ice road over the frozen lake.